ingydotnet/yaml-test-suite/ReadMe.md

   more than one subdir branch, they are made here and then `git subrepo push`ed out to the other branches.

+* `index/name`

+  Symlinks a test's name back to its TestML source file.

+* `index/tags`

+  Symlinks a test's tags back to its TestML source file.

 * `yamlpp`

   The test configuration for Perl5's YAML::PP module.